Maruti Suzuki India Ltd

 AI Analysis — Bull vs Bear

-- Healthy dividend payout ratio of 29.5% with 1.05% yield provides steady income for long-term shareholders
+- Healthy dividend payout ratio of 29.5% with a current dividend yield of 1.01%, providing shareholder returns while retaining capital for growth

-- PE ratio of 28.7x is elevated for an auto company with slowing profit growth, implying rich valuations
+- P/E of 30.5x is elevated for an auto company with single-digit near-term profit growth, leaving limited room for earnings disappointments

 This is AI-generated analysis, not financial advice.
 Do your own due diligence.